-For those who want the bottom line right away, here is a quick summary of my research presented in a table with my recommendations in bold:
+For those who want the bottom line right away, here is a quick summary of my research presented in a table, ranking the vendors.

 **Vendors may change prices at will so these prices might not be up to date